Are you a Blogger looking for A Simple WordPress Theme?

-Well, over and over again, I kept coming back to Genesis.
+Well, over and over again, I kept coming back to the same thing: Genesis.

-The Genesis Framework has such a great reputation amongst Bloggers and website developers alike.
+The Genesis Framework has such a great reputation among Bloggers and website developers alike.

 Since the majority of my own traffic comes from the search engines and largely SEO efforts; having a theme that is SEO friendly was of real importance to me.